vibhav098/Shell_scripting/README.md

 To install cron run `sudo apt-get install cron`

-To add our current script file to cronjobs run `crontab -e`
+Run `crontab -e` to view the currently executing cronjobs

 To run script file at 12 a.m Everyday